CatalystCode/ClausIE-Server/README.md

 ```

 Second, prepare an input file with text to process via OpenIE.
 The file
-should have one sentence per line.
+should have one sentence per line:

 ```txt
 AE remained in Princeton until his death.